-We are subject to stringent and evolving U.S. and foreign laws, regulations and rules, contractual obligations, industry standards, policies and other obligations related to data privacy and security.
-Our actual or perceived failure to comply with such obligations could lead to government investigations or enforcement actions (which could include civil or criminal penalties), litigation (including class claims) and mass arbitration demands; fines or penalties; or disruptions of our business operations, reputational harm, loss of revenue or profits, adverse publicity and other adverse business consequences, which could negatively affect our operating results and business.
+We are subject to stringent and evolving U.S. and foreign laws, regulations, rules, policies and contractual and other obligations related to data privacy and security.
+Our actual or perceived failure to comply with such obligations could lead to government investigations or enforcement actions (which could include civil or criminal penalties), private litigation, fines or penalties, disruptions of our business operations, reputational harm, loss of revenue or profits, adverse publicity and other adverse business consequences, which could negatively affect our operating results and business.

-In the ordinary course of business, we collect, receive, store, process, generate, use, transfer, disclose, make accessible, protect, secure, dispose of, transmit and share (collectively, "process") personal data and other sensitive information, including proprietary and confidential business data, trade secrets, intellectual property, sensitive third-party data, business plans, transactions, financial information and clinical trial and other health data (collectively, "sensitive data").
+In the ordinary course of business, we process personal information and other sensitive information, including proprietary and confidential business data, trade secrets, intellectual property, sensitive third-party data, business plans, transactions, financial information and clinical trial and other health data (collectively, sensitive data).

-Our data processing activities may subject us to numerous data privacy and security obligations, such as various federal, state, local and foreign data protection laws, regulations, guidance, industry standards, external and internal privacy and security policies, contractual requirements and other obligations relating to data privacy and security.
-In the United States, federal, state and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, consumer protection laws (e.g., Section 5 of the Federal Trade Commission Act) and other similar laws (e.g., wiretapping laws).
+We and our current and any of our future collaborators may be subject to numerous data privacy and security obligations, such as various federal, state, local and foreign data protection laws, regulations, guidance, industry standards, external and internal privacy and security policies, contractual requirements and other obligations relating to data privacy and security.
+In the United States, numerous federal, state and local laws and regulations exist that may apply to our operations, including federal health information privacy laws, state data breach notification laws, state health information privacy laws, federal and state consumer protection laws, e.g., Section 5 of the Federal Trade Commission Act, and other similar laws (e.g., wiretapping laws).
 For example, HIPAA, as amended by HITECH, imposes specific requirements relating to the privacy, security and transmission of protected health information.
-In the past few years, numerous U.S. states-including California, Virginia, Colorado, Connecticut and Utah-have enacted comprehensive privacy laws that impose certain obligations on covered businesses, including providing specific disclosures in privacy notices and affording residents with certain rights concerning their personal data.
-As applicable, such rights may include the right to access, correct or delete certain personal data and to opt-out of certain data processing activities, such as targeted advertising, profiling and automated decision-making.
-The exercise of these rights may impact our business and ability to provide our products and services.
-Certain states also impose stricter requirements for processing certain personal data, including sensitive information, such as conducting data privacy impact assessments.
-These state laws allow for statutory fines for noncompliance.
-For example, the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 ("CPRA") (collectively, "CCPA"), applies to personal data of consumers, business representatives and employees who are California residents, and requires businesses to provide specific disclosures in privacy notices and honor requests of such individuals to exercise certain privacy rights.
-The CCPA provides for fines of up to \$7,500 per intentional violation and allows private litigants affected by certain data breaches to recover significant statutory damages.
-Similar laws are being considered in several other states, as well as at the federal and local levels, and we expect more states to pass similar laws in the future.
-While these laws also exempt some data processed in the context of clinical trials, these developments further complicate our compliance efforts and increase compliance costs for us, the third parties we rely on and our future customers.
+In addition, the CCPA applies to personal information of consumers, business representatives and employees who are California residents, and requires covered companies to provide specific disclosures to such individuals about the company's data collection, use and sharing practices, and to honor requests of California residents to exercise certain privacy rights.
+The CCPA allows for administrative penalties for noncompliance, e.g., up to \$7,500 per violation and allows private litigants affected by certain data breaches to recover significant statutory damages.
+Although the CCPA exempts some data processed in the context of clinical trials, the CCPA increases compliance costs and potential liability with respect to other personal information we maintain about California residents.
+In addition, the CPRA expanded the CCPA's requirements, including by adding a new right for individuals to correct their personal information and establishing a new regulatory agency to implement and enforce the law.
+Other states, such as Colorado and Virginia, have also passed data privacy laws, and similar laws are being considered in several other states, as well as at the federal and local levels.
+While these state laws, like the CCPA, also exempt some data processed in the context of clinical trials, these developments further complicate our compliance efforts and increase compliance costs for us and our future customers and strategic partners.